MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 [![2]][2]

 The introduction of multiple hubs increases the cost and management effort of the system.
-It would only be justified by scalability, system limits or redundancy and regional replication for end-user performance or disaster recovery.
+It would only be justified by scalability, system limits, redundancy, regional replication for end-user performance, or disaster recovery.
 In scenarios requiring multiple hubs, all the hubs should strive to offer the same set of services for operational ease.

 ### Interconnection between spokes

-Inside a single spoke, it is possible to implement complex multi-tier workloads.
+Inside a single spoke, it's possible to implement complex multi-tier workloads.
 Multi-tier configurations can be implemented using subnets (one for every tier) in the same VNet and filtering the flows using network security groups.

 An architect might want to deploy a multi-tier workload across multiple virtual networks.
 With virtual network peering, spokes can connect to other spokes in the same hub or different hubs.
 A typical example of this scenario is the case where application processing servers are in one spoke, or virtual network.
 The database deploys in a different spoke, or virtual network.
-In this case, it's easy to interconnect the spokes with virtual network peering and thereby avoid transiting through the hub.
-A careful architecture and security review should be performed to ensure that bypassing the hub doesn’t bypass important security or auditing points that might exist only in the hub.
+In this case, it's easy to interconnect the spokes with virtual network peering and, by doing that, avoid transiting through the hub.
+A careful architecture and security review should be done to ensure that bypassing the hub doesn’t bypass important security or auditing points that might exist only in the hub.

 [![3]][3]